raweden/bplist-js/README.md

 The history behind this implementation started in 2012 and I've since then used it in a variation of my own projects that needs to be able to serialize data in a more efficient and lightweight way than what's offered by JSON/BSON.

-Historically this have been the goto format for many diffrent areas, it have been used for everything from xpc, application state serialization, file format and a `*.webarchive` is simply a binary plist.
+Historically the bplist format have been the goto for many diffrent areas, it have been used for everything from xpc, application state serialization, file format and also a `*.webarchive` file is simply a binary plist.

 ### Disclaimer